KeithButler-WIT/movies-api/README.md

 ## Integrating with React App
 ​
-Describe how you integrated your React app with the API.
-Perhaps link to the React App repo and give an example of an API call from React App.
-For example:
-​
+To Integerate a react ap with the API code like the follwing example should be used.

 ```Javascript
 export const getMovies = () => {